Intermediate level

 Busy Lizzies above are a tender Annual plant

-Whats the difference between an annual and perennial plant?
+What's the difference between an annual and perennial plant?

 The main difference is that annual plants only live for one year and then die.
-Perennial plants come back year and year and are considered a more long-term and ethically carbon-conscious way to garden.
+Perennial plants come back year after year and are considered a more long-term and ethically carbon-conscious way to garden.

 Garden ninja Lee Burkhill planting a border with seedlings